blukatdevelopment/UnchainedWorldsOld/character_creation/classes/werewolf.md

 |:--------------|------------------------|

 ## Skills
-Select two from the following:
+You are proficient with the following:
-- Acrobatics
-- Athletics
+- Animal handling
 - Insight
-- Intimidation
-- Nature
-- Survival

 ## Starting equipment
 - Dagger